St. Louis Commercial Roofing

 By submitting, you consent to follow-up messages.
 Reply STOP to opt out.

-Most St. Louis commercial roofing projects run $7-$15 per square foot for TPO or EPDM replacement, $9-$16 per square foot for modified bitumen systems, and $12-$22 per square foot for standing seam metal.
+Most St. Louis flat and commercial roofing projects run $7-$15 per square foot for TPO or EPDM replacement, $9-$16 per square foot for modified bitumen, and $12-$22 per square foot for standing seam metal.
 For a 10,000 sq ft flat roof, that's roughly $70,000-$150,000 for membrane systems or $120,000-$220,000 for metal.
-Repair costs range widely, anywhere from $500 for a seam repair to $20,000+ for major storm damage restoration.
-Final pricing depends on existing system condition, insulation needs, access, penetrations, and code-required upgrades (like drainage or fire barriers).
+Flat roof repair ranges widely, from about $500-$1,500 for an isolated seam or flashing repair to $3,000-$8,000 for storm or ponding-related work and $20,000+ for major restoration.
+Restoration coatings that extend a sound membrane run roughly $3-$7 per square foot.
+Final pricing depends on existing system condition, insulation and drainage needs, access, penetrations, and code-required upgrades.

-- TPO/EPDM replacement: $7-$15/sq ft for typical St. Louis projects
+- TPO/EPDM flat roof replacement: $7-$15/sq ft for typical St. Louis projects

 - Modified bitumen: $9-$16/sq ft